glods/classification_BankAnalysis/README.md

 # classification_BankAnalysis
+ The  goal is to predict if the client will subscribe a bank term deposit.

 # REFRECENCE
  [Moro et al., 2011] S. Moro, R. Laureano and P. Cortez.
 Using Data Mining for Bank Direct Marketing: An Application of the CRISP-DM Methodology.